-- a single model development effort can benefit multiple users - modeling expertise can only be obtained from indirect sources such as external consultants
+- a single model development effort can benefit multiple users - modeling expertise can only be obtained from indirect sources such as internal or external consultants

-In these cases, an experienced modeler develops the model, freeing the end-user from learning modeling and simulation-software skills.
+In these cases, it makes sense to have an experienced simulationist develop the model, freeing the end-user from learning modeling and simulation-software skills.

-The special-purpose simulator is a custom-built analysis tool designed by an experienced simulationmodel builder.
+The special-purpose simulator is thus a custom-built analysis tool designed by an experienced simulation-model builder.
 At its heart is a data-driven model of a specific system or set of similar systems.
 The simulator provides its user with a method to easily modify model parameters, define experiments, run tests, and get results.
-A simulator is usually comprised of a dataentry front end, a simulation engine, and an output browser.
+A simulator is usually comprised of a data-entry front end, a simulation engine, and an output browser.
 The simulation engine runs a parameterized model which accepts user-specified data at execution time.
-Combining these tools brings the power of simulation analysis into the hands of the nonsimulationist.
+Combining these tools brings the power of simulation analysis into the hands of the non-simulationist.